Let your little learners try these Spring fine motor activities! These activities emphasize building the fine motor muscles to help with pencil grasp.

 Spring Play Dough Mat

-Children will create the bird and flower by rolling play dough and placing it on the mat.
-Print this mat and either laminate or place in a clear page protector.
+Children will create the bird, flower, bee, ladybug, frog and dragonfly by rolling play dough and placing it on the mat.
+There is also a “Happy Spring” mat for children to form the letters “SPRING” with play dough.
+Print these mats and either laminate or place in a clear page protector.